theeugenechong/tp/docs/UserGuide.md

 ### Adding a forum post: `post add`

-+ User can post message to forum for everyone to discuss on certain topics.
++ You can post a message to forum for cOOPer's users to discuss certain topics.
-+ How to post message to forum:
++ How to post a message to the forum:
-  1. For example, if you want to post "hello world!" to forum, you can do that after [logging in](#3-login) to the system and enter `post add hello world!`.
+  1. After [logging in](#login), enter `post [postContent]`.
-  2. You will get a confirmation message indicating if a post is successfully posted or not
+  2. Your post will be added to the forum, and you will see a confirmation message indicating that the post was successful.

+>ℹ️`[postContent]` refers to the content of your post.

 + Example input:

 ```